janow25/Yesoul_BLE/README.md

 # Yesoul_BLE

+# Fork Reason
+This Fork removes the data correction as my bike does not need it and it allows cadence to be send to Apple Watch.
+Not Tested on Garmin Watches.

 # Summary
 This project uses an ESP32 board to receive data from a Yesoul S3 spin bike and rebroadcast it in a format that works with a Garmin Edge cycle computer or Garmin Watch that supports BLE sensors.